LiamGalley/FutureFit/README.md

 <br>

-<p>FutureFit is an application designed to help users of all ages, and any underlying health conditions to improve the quality of their life by giving a detailed plan of exercises based on specific user information using the power of AI.</p>
+<p>FutureFit is an application designed to help users of all ages, with any underlying health conditions to improve the quality of their life by giving a detailed plan of exercises based on specific user information using the power of AI.</p>

 ## Project Proposal